MiniBlu/cm11_kernel_htc_msm8974a3ul/README.md

-android_kernel_htc_msm8974
+android_kernel_htc_msm8974a3ul
 ==========================

-Kernel for HTC msm8974 devices
+Kernel for HTC msm8974 modified for a3ul devices